 Before we directly jump to the difference, let’s first understand the basics…

 What are Guest Articles?

 We all need a regular stream of useful articles for our blogs.
-A blog without fresh content will sooner or later starve of traffic.
-And, without traffic, it will die.
-Let alone part-time bloggers like me, even full-time bloggers may sometimes run out of ideas to write.
-Here is how the content marketing community introduced the concept of guest articles – A fellow blogger contributing his ideas on your blog ‘for free’, and in return expecting due recognition to his work in the author byline.
-That’s a win-win for both the partners!
+A blog without fresh content will eventually starve of traffic.
+And without traffic, it will die.
+Let alone a part-time blogger like me, even full-time professional bloggers may sometimes run out of ideas regarding what to write.
+This is where guest bloggers might come to your rescue!

 What are Sponsored Articles?

 As the name suggests, these are the articles which are sponsored on your blog either directly by a company or by a digital marketing agency on behalf of that company.
 Let’s understand this with this example:

 Suppose you have a popular digital photography blog.
 Now a popular camera manufacturer like Nikon approaches you directly through email and requests you to publish a review article on their latest camera model.
 Obviously, Nikon expects a positive review including a backlink to the relevant product page on its website.
 In return of your efforts in writing and publishing this article, Nikon proposes to pay you $500 through a mutually decided payment method.
 Now that’s a business deal.
 This is called a sponsored post.